BD2KGenomics/dcc-metadata-indexer/README.md

     source activate schemas-project
     pip install jsonschema jsonmerge openpyxl sets json-spec elasticsearch semver luigi python-dateutil

+### Redwood Client

+In order to get the client, you need to be given an access key and download our client tarball.
+See our public [S3 bucket](https://s3-us-west-2.amazonaws.com/beni-dcc-storage-dev/20161216_ucsc-storage-client.tar.gz) for the tarball.

 ## Run Merge and Generate Elasticsearch Index

 This tool takes `metadata.json` files from the Redwood storage service (see above) and merges them so we can have a donor-oriented single JSON document suitable for indexing in Elasticsearch.
 This command will read and download the json files from the storage system endpoint.
 In addition to creating a `validated.jsonl` file it will also create a `endpoint_metadata/` directory that contains all of the json files that were downloaded.